The media is rife with claims of breakthrough biomedical studies performed in animals. However, can animals ever faithfully model human health?

 Both Maurer and Quimby, as well as Barré-Sinoussi and Montagutelli, highlight a long list of Nobel Prize winners whose scientific insights in animal models led to the development of new treatments critical to modern medicine.

-This includes the work by Frederick G. Banting and John Macleod on isolating insulin from dogs, Emil von Behring’s work on vaccines in guinea pigs and rabbits, and James Allison and Tasuku Honjo’s work in mice and mouse cell lines in the field of cancer immunotherapy, which won them the 2018 Nobel Prize.
+This includes the work by Frederick G. Banting and John Macleod on isolating insulin from dogs, Emil von Behring’s work on vaccines in guinea pigs and rabbits, and James Allison and Tasuku Honjo’s work in mice and mouse cell lines in the field of cancer immunotherapy,

 There is no doubt that animal models have made a huge contribution to the medical care that we benefit from today.
 That said, Barré-Sinoussi and Montagutelli also point out that “it is, however, noticeable that the results obtained on animals are not necessarily confirmed in further human studies.”